Seligor's Castle, fun for all the children of the world. FamilyFavourite

 Um diddle diddle, um diddle ay, Um diddle diddle, um diddle ay

-All around the cobbler's bench The monkey chased the weasel.
-The monkey thought 'twas all in fun, Pop!
-Goes the weasel.
+The monkey thought 'twas all in fun,

-Rufus has the whooping cough, And Sally has the measles, And that's the way the doctor goes, Pop!
-Goes the weasel.
+And that's the way the doctor goes,

 I am always looking through the websites on line, mainly for tunes for the nursery rhymes etc. I know the rhymes but not always have the tunes in my library.
 On my travels I came across this wonderful site:-